-308 Historical, Cultural, and Professional Dimensions of Recreation and Leisure (4)
+308 Historical, Cultural, and Professional Dimensions of Recreation and Leisure (4) W

 Provides students with knowledge of the history, philosophy, development, purposes, values, and interrelationships of recreation delivery systems from both the private and public sectors.
-Focuses on the professional dimensions of recreation and leisure as professional dimensions of recreation and leisure as they relate to diverse cultures served in contemporary practice.
+Focuses on the professional dimensions of recreation and leisure as they relate to diverse cultures served in contemporary practice.
 Prerequisites: ENG 105 with a grade of C or higher and junior/senior status.
 Offered each fall.